A Look Inside the Doghouse, Brewdog’s New Beer Hotel

 It’s less than a mile off the highway, and close to the usual suburban sprawl of fast food and big box stores.
 However, thanks to its setting just past the bustle and back from the road abutting a wooded area and bike trail, the property does manage to feel fairly private.

-The Doghouse hotel is located at the back right of the brewery complex, and you’ll need to wind through the restaurant patio to get to the hotel entrance.
+The Doghouse hotel (linked to Expedia booking–worth checking out for the lower room rates) is located at the back right of the brewery complex, and you’ll need to wind through the restaurant patio to get to the hotel entrance.

 Check-in is at the hotel bar.
 A staff member greeted us promptly and asked us to sit down while he finished with another group.